MOUNJARO Solution for injection Ref.[50478] Active ingredients: Tirzepatide

 Weight management

-Treatment with tirzepatide demonstrated clinically meaningful and sustained (up to 72 weeks) weight reduction compared with placebo.
-Furthermore, in SURMOUNT-1, a higher percentage of patients achieved ≥5%, ≥10%, ≥15% and ≥20% weight loss with tirzepatide compared with placebo.
+Treatment with tirzepatide demonstrated clinically meaningful and sustained weight reduction compared with placebo.
+Furthermore, a higher percentage of patients achieved ≥5%, ≥10%, ≥15% and ≥20% weight loss with tirzepatide compared with placebo.

 SURMOUNT-1

-In a 72 week double blind placebo-controlled study, 2 539 adult patients with obesity (BMI ≥30 kg/m²) or with overweight (BMI ≥27 kg/m² to <30 kg/m²) and at least one weight-related comorbid condition, such as treated or untreated dyslipidaemia, hypertension, obstructive sleep apnoea, or cardiovascular disease, were randomised to tirzepatide 5 mg, 10 mg or 15 mg once weekly or placebo.
-Patients treated with tirzepatide started with 2.5 mg for 4 weeks.
-The dose of tirzepatide was increased by 2.5 mg every 4 weeks until patients reached their assigned dose.
-Patients with type 2 diabetes mellitus were excluded.
-Patients had a mean age of 45 years and 67.5% were women.
-At baseline 40.6% of patients had prediabetes.
-Mean baseline body weight was 104.8 kg and mean BMI
+In a 72 week double-blind placebo-controlled study, 2 539 adult patients with obesity (BMI ≥30 kg/m²) or with overweight (BMI ≥27 kg/m² to <30 kg/m²) and at least one weight-related comorbid condition, were randomised to tirzepatide 5 mg, 10 mg or 15 mg once weekly or placebo.
+All patients were counselled on a reduced-calorie diet and increased physical activity throughout the trial.
+At baseline, patients had a mean age of 45 years, 67.5% were women and 40.6% of patients had prediabetes.
+Mean BMI at baseline was 38 kg/m².

 Table 7.
 SURMOUNT-1: Results at week 72: